Does AMB West offer other public access recreational opportunities?

 What is the typical shot distance?

 We highly recommend all hunters be comfortable shooting accurately out to 300 yards.
 Most opportunities happen between 200 and 300 yards.
-When conditions allow, opportunities under 200 yards and over 300 yards are granted.
-We encourage hunters to practice shooting from a variety of stances; especially kneeling and standing using a rest or shooting sticks.
-During hunts tall grass and topography often eliminate the option to shoot from a prone position.
-Open/iron sights are prohibited at PVR.
+When conditions allow, opportunities over 300 yards are granted.
+We encourage hunters to practice shooting from a variety of stances; especially kneeling using shooting sticks and standing using a solid rest (hood of a pick-up truck).
+While most people prefer to shoot from a prone position, often times tall grass and topography eliminate the option to shoot prone during a hunt.
+Open/iron sights are prohibited.